tothenew/pennypincher/README.md

 ### FAQ
-1. How can Penny Pincher be deployed to one's account?
+1. How can I deploy Penny Pincher to one's account?

 The whole setup can be deployed either using [AWS Cloudformation](docs/setup_through_cloudformation.md) or [Docker](docs/setup_through_docker.md).

-2. What are the alert methods used by Penny Pincher?
+2. What are the alert methods supported by Penny Pincher?

 It supports both the slack and the email for notifying the user with the report.

-3. Can we use a custom CloudWatch metrics?
+3. Can I use a custom CloudWatch metrics changes to these?

 As of now, custom CloudWatch metrics are not supported, but, you can configure the [advance settings](docs/advanced_settings.md).

+4. What features are in development?

+The data output is not supported in JSON format.
+This will allow for the additional output formats like xlsx and csv.

 ### Known Issues
 1. In rare circumstances, there might be an issue in pricing when the Europiean regions are included.

 ### Features in Development
-1. Working on supporting the data output in JSON format.
+1. The data output is not supported in JSON format.
 This will allow for the additional output formats like xlsx and csv.
 2. Aggregation of the recommendation criteria configuration to enable user inputs.